Frequently Asked Questions (FAQs)

 Q 7.
 How many horses are in Gypsy Gift™?

-A. Right now we’re offering 30+ horses for the program and we’re looking for an equal number of PATH accredited Centers and their sponsors to join.
+A. Right now we’re offering 10 horses for the program in 2015 and we’re looking for an equal number of PATH accredited Centers and their sponsors to join.
 Sponsors will raise and train these horses for 2-3 years.
-The available Gypsy horses will be announced on Friday, February 22, 2014.
-Over the next two years LexLin Gypsy Ranch’s mission is to donate 30 registered Gypsy Horses (total donation valued in excess of $500,000) to the Gypsy Gift™ program while simultaneously finding eligible sponsors who will train them for approved PATH accredited centers.
+The available Gypsy horses will be announced soon!
+Each year LexLin Gypsy Ranch’s mission is to donate 10 registered Gypsy Horses (total donation valued in excess of $166,000/yr) to the Gypsy Gift™ program while simultaneously finding eligible sponsors who will train them for approved PATH premiere accredited EAAT centers.

 Q 8.
 What is the value of The Gypsy Horses who will be donated through Gypsy Gift™?